geodynamics/Rayleigh/doc/source/Rayleigh_Output_Variables.rst

 assumed to be polytropic with a :math:`\frac{1}{r^2}` profile for gravity.
 Transport coefficients :math:`\nu`, :math:`\kappa`, :math:`\eta` are assumed to be constant in radius.
-When this mode is active, the following nondimensionalization is used (following Heimpel et al., 2016, *Nat.
-Geo*, 9, 19):
+When this mode is active, the following nondimensionalization is used (following `Heimpel et al., 2016, Nat.
+Geo., 9, 19 <https://www.nature.com/articles/ngeo2601/>`_ ):

 .. math::